gmelodie/OTHER/README.md

 $ python3 retrain.py --image_dir images
 ```

 The trained model will be available in `/tmp/output_graph.pd`, and the labels in `/tmp/output_labels.txt`.
+You can change the output directories for the model and the labels by specifying `--output_graph` and `--output_labels`, respectively (more details on that below).

 **Obs:** You may end up having some problems with tensorflow's versions and GPU configuration.
 If you do, I highly recommend using [Google Colab](https://colab.research.google.com/).
 It allows you to quickly run things and use GPUs as easily as pressing a button.